As runners we often say sh** just got real as we are aware of the start of a big event.

 Two years ago I had a serious knee injury and was told I'd need a total knee replacement in a couple of years.
 No running but if you do no more than a 5K oh okay they reluctantly agreed - 5 miles AT MOST!

-With Dr. Ryan and Jeffrey on my team I've been able to go the distance in healing the effects of paralytic polio that I contracted at age 5 followed by 9 years of unending violence beginning when I was 8 years old.
+With Dr. Ryan on my team I've been able to go the distance in healing the effects of paralytic polio that I contracted at age 5 followed by 9 years of unending violence beginning when I was 8 years old.

 So here I am...poised and oh so ready to take on my second CONSECUTIVE Bermuda Half Marathon.